Hot topics

 • Garmin's Vivofit Jr models: activity trackers for kids in a robust design

-Did we forget anything, like a specific model or piece of information you'd find helpful?
+Did we forget something important, like a specific type of watch or information you might need?
 And which Garmin smartwatches are your favorites?
 We look forward to your feedback!

-Note: This article was updated in January 2024 with current pricing and a mention to the Lily model.
+Note: This article was updated in May 2024 with the current prices and suggestions for the Lily 2 model.
 Existing comments were left as they were.

 Editor's choice Best smart home control center Best price-performance ratio Best sound Best sound supplement Best display